 - Take high quality photos and videos, plan a photoshoot and try to capture the unicity of your destination

 - Design creative graphics

 - Collaborate with local partners to create content, photography, videos, blogs

 - Write blogs and posts that inspire and tell inspirational stories

 - Share newsletters that help you cultivate a long-term relationship with your audience

 - Avoid writing generic content as this will dilute your message.
-And most importantly, write content from the perspective of someone who’s already visited your destination, using highly descriptive terms, focusing on experiences rather than tourist attractions, details that motivates people to take action.
+And most importantly, write content from the perspective of someone who’s already visited your destination.
+Use highly descriptive terms, focusing on experiences rather than tourist attractions and details that motivates people to take action.
 Use guest bloggers for a fresher perspective.

 - Your content should not focus on selling, it should offer an authentic view of your destination.
-Write about what makes your destination unforgettable, write about the unique experiences people can have, give recommendations and focus on current events and activities.
+Write about what makes your destination unforgettable.
+You can also write about the unique experiences people can have, give recommendations and focus on current events and activities.

 - Advertise on the right channels to help more potential visitors see your messages.